Unity of invention

-When a patent application is objected to on the ground of a lack of unity, it may be still considered for patent protection, unlike in the case where the invention is found to be lacking novelty.
+When a patent application is objected to on the ground of a lack of unity, it may be still considered for patent protection, unlike for example in the case where the invention is found to be lacking novelty.
 A divisional application can usually be filed for the second invention, and for the further inventions, if any.
-Alternatively, a patent prosecutor may make a technical argument that there is unity of invention.
+Alternatively, the applicant may counterargue that there is unity of invention.

 Jurisdictions

 European Patent Convention

 Under European patent practice and case law, lack of unity (of invention) can appear either "a priori", before the prior art was examined, or "a posteriori", after the prior art was examined.
 An a posteriori lack of unity usually results from a lack of novelty or inventive step of the subject-matter of one independent claim.

 Patent Cooperation Treaty

-Under the Patent Cooperation Treaty (PCT), an international application, which is also called PCT application, "shall relate to one invention only or to a group of inventions so linked as to form a single general inventive concept".
-If the requirement of unity of invention is not met, the International Searching Authority (i.e., the patent office in charge of carrying out the international search) "is entitled to request the applicant to pay an additional search fee for each invention beyond the first which is to be searched".
+Under the Patent Cooperation Treaty (PCT), an international application, also called PCT application, "shall relate to one invention only or to a group of inventions so linked as to form a "single general inventive concept".
+If the requirement of unity of invention is not met, the International Searching Authority (ISA) (i.e., the patent office in charge of carrying out the international search) "is entitled to request the applicant to pay an additional search fee for each invention beyond the first which is to be searched".

-In reaction to such a request from the International Searching Authority (ISA), the applicant may pay all or some of the requested additional search fees, and the International Searching Authority (ISA) then establishes the international search for all or some of the inventions or groups of inventions, respectively.
+In reaction to such a request from the ISA, the applicant may pay all or some of the requested additional search fees, and the ISA then establishes the international search for all or some of the inventions or groups of inventions, respectively.
 The applicant may also decide not to pay any of the additional search fees, and, in such case, the ISA does not carry out a search for the inventions or groups of inventions for which no search fees have been paid.
 The international search report (ISR) is then established only for the first claimed invention.

-If the applicant disagrees with the ISA’s finding of lack of unity of invention, the additional fees may be paid under protest.
+If the applicant disagrees with the ISA's finding of lack of unity of invention, the additional fees may be paid under protest.
 In the protest procedure, the applicant files a reasoned statement explaining why it considers that the requirement of unity of invention has been complied with, or that the number of additional fees required is excessive.
 After payment of the additional search fees and, if required, of a protest fee, the protest is examined by a review body.
 If the review body finds the protest justified, it orders the total or partial reimbursement of the additional search fees, and, if applicable, the protest fee, to the applicant.
 When, for instance, the European Patent Office acts as ISA, the review body in charge of examining the protest consists of three members: "the head of a directorate, normally the head of the directorate by which the invitation to pay additional fees was issued, an examiner with special expertise in unity of invention and, normally, the examiner who issued the invitation."